 These are good stories at their core, written (by Bill Finger) simply because of the medium at the time.
 They still hold up, even if you may find your eyes rolling at some of the awful dialogue and bad jokes said by some of the characters – especially Batman.
 He genuinely comments on a woman’s shapely legs and justifies killing easily.
 After noosing a giant’s neck with steel-like rope from the Batplane until the man dies and then flying his corpse over the city while proclaiming, “He’s probably better off this way”, Batman seems less than heroic.
 The first Batman comic proves that he was always a little controversial.

-The art by Bob Kane and Jerry Robinson is decent, imaginatively laid out and does the job even if it isn’t of the standard you see in modern comic books.
+The art by Bob Kane and Jerry Robinson is decent, imaginatively laid out, and does the job even if it isn’t standard in modern comic books.
 It looks dated in the same way as the writing is dated.
 If you want to judge all comic books equally, it’s probably not very good at all.
-But it’s a part of history and you’ve got to judge it by the standards of when it was created too.
+But it’s a part of history, and you’ve got to judge it by the standards of when it was created too.
 Since Batman still thrives as a character, it’s fair to say that it made a real impression in its day, one that lasted.